-If securities or industry analysts do not publish research, or publish inaccurate or unfavorable rating, about our business, our stock price and trading volume could decline.
+If securities or industry analysts do not publish research, or publish inaccurate or unfavorable reports about our business, our stock price and trading volume could decline.

 The trading market for our common stock is influenced by independent research and reports that securities or industry analysts publish about us or our business from time to time.
-At present, there are no analysts covering our stock, which means we have low visibility in the financial markets, which could cause a low trading volume, which would tend to cause our stock price to decline.
-There can be no assurance that analysts will cover our stock in the future or, if they do, provide favorable ratings.
-If any analysts who cover us downgrade our stock, change their opinion of our stock or disseminate negative information regarding our business, our share price may decline.
+At present, there are two analysts covering our stock.
+We have no control over these analysts.
+If one or more of the analysts who cover us should downgrade our shares or change their opinion of our business prospects, our share price would likely decline.
+If one or more of these analysts ceases coverage of our company or fails to publish reports on us regularly, we could lose visibility in the financial markets, which could cause our trading volume and share price to decline.